code-differently/25q1-team2/README.md

 ---

 ## Known Issues
-- [ ] Light/dark mode toggle causes layout shifts
+-  Light/dark mode toggle causes inconsistent page layout
-- [ ] Feedback containers overflow on small screens
+-  User Feedback container is too small for viewers.
+Would like to expand it for easier viewing.
-- [ ] Whisper transcription lags on headless Cypress
+-  Whisper transcription lags during testing through Cypress test-suite

 ---